omniauth/omniauth/README.md

 your first stop if you are wondering about a more in-depth look at OmniAuth, how it works, and how to use it.

+## OmniAuth for Enterprise

+Available as part of the Tidelift Subscription.

+The maintainers of OmniAuth and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
+[Learn more.](https://tidelift.com/subscription/pkg/rubygems-omniauth?utm_source=undefined&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Supported Ruby Versions
 OmniAuth is tested under 2.5, 2.6, 2.7, truffleruby, and JRuby.